 Absorbing the impact is essentially just squatting down after landing a jump, making sure your weight is center, and absorbing the impact in the bend of your legs.
 This will help in many types of snow conditions, especially in deep snow like powder, and riding off-piste terrain that isn't groomed.
 The improper jumping technique can lead to injury.
 Increasing leg strength will also help with absorbing impact.

 When going to hit a feature, remember the acronym ATML.
 This stands for approach, take off, maneuver, and landing.
 This will help when preparing to go off any hit or when trying any park feature.

 5. Learn How to Carve Your Turns

 At the intermediate stage of riding, you are going to start to learn about the difference between skidded turns and carved turns.
 The biggest difference is that carving is going to make you go faster, while skidded turns are going to control your speed.

 Carving is when you are riding fully on the edge of your board, using linked turns to create a fluid motion, giving you edge control and moving from heelside to toeside over and over again.
-You can tell you are carving by looking at the snowboard track left in the snow.
+You can tell you are carving by looking at the snowboarding track left in the snow.
 If you are carving, the track will be a thin line, as you are fully on an edge.
 A skidded-turn track will look wide.
 You'll want to keep your hips and shoulders lined up and make sure your carves are smooth, with your front foot controlling the direction of your turns and your back foot acting as a rudder.

 Of course, carving is going to help you pick up speed, which is where speed control comes in.
 It's important to learn how to control your speed before you get into learning how to carve.
 As you practice and advance in snowboard carving, you will be able to do other turns, such as surfer turns.